Earthquakes on April 3, 2026

 196.1 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 4.2 earthquake 57 km WNW of San Antonio de los Cobres, Argentina at 20:55 UTC on April 3, 2026.
-This was a intermediate depth earthquake, focused at 196.1 km depth.
+A magnitude 4.2 seismic event took place 57 km WNW of San Antonio de los Cobres, Argentina on April 3, 2026 at 20:55 UTC.
+The event originated approximately 196.1 km below the surface, classifying it as intermediate depth.
 Geolocation places the event at -24.026°N, -66.843°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03